aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Properties

-* `bindables: ` - List of bindable properties of this custom element / custom attribute, by name or full config object
+* `bindables: Array` - List of bindable properties of this custom element / custom attribute, by name or full config object
 * `containerless: boolean` - Flag a custom element as containerless.
 Which will remove their render target
 * `defaultBindingMode: ` - Used to set default binding mode of default custom attribute view model &quot;value&quot; property
 * `hasDynamicOptions: boolean` - Flags a custom attribute has dynamic options